YingjieYan/ASL_Recognition_System/README.md

 This project uses ClearML to implement a full ASL (American Sign Language) alphabet image classification workflow using deep learning and computer vision.

 ## 🎯Objective
-The Sign Language Recognition System is designed to bridge communication gaps and promote inclusivity across multiple sectors.
-In healthcare, it enables doctors and medical staff to understand the needs of Deaf-mute patients through gesture interpretation.
-In education, it serves as an assistive tool to help individuals learn sign language more efficiently.
-Additionally, the system can be integrated into smart devices to enable gesture-based control and interaction.

-By leveraging advanced computer vision and deep learning techniques, our solution accurately recognises and interprets hand gestures in real time.
-This technology empowers our organisation to expand into the healthcare, education, and smart technology markets with an accessible and intelligent communication solution.
+This project is dedicated to developing a system capable of real-time recognition of American Sign Language (ASL) letters, aiming to support individuals with hearing impairments in achieving smoother communication in everyday life.
+The system captures users' hand movements via a webcam and employs deep learning models to classify ASL letters, displaying the recognised results as on-screen captions.

+In educational settings, the system serves as a visual and interactive training platform for ASL learners, enhancing their learning efficiency.
+In public spaces such as transport hubs, service centres, and self-service kiosks, it can assist staff in communicating basic information with deaf or hard-of-hearing individuals.
+For daily interactions, the system provides real-time sign-to-text conversion, along with a speech function that vocalises the recognised content, improving convenience and natural communication.

+In addition, the system supports features such as dynamic caption assembly, text-to-speech output, and content clearing, offering a user-friendly interface and strong extensibility.
+It is well-suited to a variety of human–computer interaction scenarios, contributing to a more inclusive communication environment.

 ## 🚀 Project structure
 <pre>
 ASL/
-├── .github/workflows/             # CI/CD workflows (e.g., model training or deployment automation via GitHub Actions)
+├── .github/workflows/  # CI/CD automation workflow
-├── app.py                         # Streamlit-based GUI for real-time ASL recognition and user feedback ├── ASL.py                         # Main logic for handling ASL recognition using MediaPipe and MLP ├── ASL_CNN.py                     # Legacy CNN-based recognition script (for reference or comparison) ├── asl_cnn_model.h5               # Pretrained CNN model weights (legacy model) ├── main.py                        # ClearML pipeline controller that links all pipeline steps ├── step1_dataset_upload.py        # Step 1: Upload raw dataset and create metadata on ClearML ├── step2_preprocess.py            # Step 2: Extract and normalise MediaPipe landmarks for model training ├── step3_train_model.py           # Step 3: Train MLP model on preprocessed landmark data ├── upload_dataset.py              # Utility script for manually uploading local datasets ├── requirements.txt               # Python dependencies for environment setup ├── README.md                      # Project overview, setup guide, and usage instructions
+│
+├── app.py # Flask-based GUI for real-time ASL recognition
+├── index.html # HTML interface for front-end UI
+├── script.js # JavaScript logic for front-end interaction
+│
+├── step1_load_landmark_dataset_from_clearml_dataset.py # Step 1: Load dataset from ClearML
+├── step2_split_loaded_data.py # Step 2: Split dataset into train/test sets
+├── step3_train_evaluate_landmark_mlp.py # Step 3: Train & evaluate model
+├── upload_dataset_for_landmarks.py # Upload local dataset to ClearML
+├── main.py # Core pipeline runner that links ClearML steps ├── hpo.py # Hyperparameter optimization using ClearML + Optuna
+│
+├── trained_asl_landmark_mlp_local.keras # Trained MLP model
+│
+├── requirements.txt # Project dependencies
+├── README.md # Project overview and usage guide
 </pre>
 ## Getting Started
 ### 1. Install Dependencies